 It just feels like yesterday playing with the toys in the home and thinking that my home is everything that is out there.
 Of course, I was wrong when I started going out to play with my little friends and felt that our house is just one among many.
 Even though it is unique it is not as special as I thought it was.

-A few more hours into the ride before hitting the bed, I started counting the train stations that have greeted us and disappeared only to welcome us again on our way back after the holidays.
+A few more hours into the ride before hitting the bed, I started counting the train stations that are greeting us, and I fell asleep.

 Our next long-haul was scheduled not too long after that for my dad's conference in another part of the country.
-The train and the stations felt the same to me but I do not have enough numbers to count with me yet as I can barely count past thirty.
-I woke up the next morning while still on the train by a loud announcement from a station we stopped briefly, only to realize that it is also a greeting but not the same language I knew.
+The train and the stations felt the same to me but I do not have enough numbers to count with me yet as I can barely count 2 digits.
+I woke up the next morning while still on the train by a loud announcement from a station we stopped briefly, and realized that it is also a greeting but not the same language I knew.
 We have traveled too far from home and people do not speak the same language anymore.
 The world I'm living in suddenly became bigger than I thought.

 As years go by and I keep changing my grade number on the favorite cartoon stickers of my new school notebooks, I have forgotten how fast my scale of the world has increased changing my perspective on what I once called the only thing that is out there.
 I felt smaller and smaller.